JoeVirtual/KonFoo/docs/pointer.rst

                "item": {"value": "0x0",
                         "data": ""}}}'

-    >>> # Initialize the fields values of the pointer and its attached data objects.
+    >>> # Initialize the fields values of the pointer and its attached data object.
     >>> pointer.initialize_fields({
     ...     'value': 0x1,
     ...     'data': {